bahmutov/lcov-filter/README.md

 Filtered result is printed to STDOUT and can be piped to other tools, for example to send to coveralls.io

+## Example

+Pipe file *cover/lcov.info* and remove info for files that contain word *test* in the path, the output is then piped through [coveralls](https://github.com/cainus/node-coveralls) module

     node node_modules/lcov-filter/index.js cover/lcov.info test | ./node_modules/coveralls/bin/coveralls.js

 ## Why?